 Algoma Steel Provides Fiscal Second Quarter 2023 Guidance

-/EIN News/ -- SAULT STE.
+SAULT STE.
 MARIE, Ontario, Sept.
-27, 2022 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. (NASDAQ: ASTL; TSX: ASTL) (“Algoma” or “the Company”), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today provided guidance for its fiscal second quarter 2023.
+27, 2022 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. ASTLASTL ("Algoma" or "the Company"), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today provided guidance for its fiscal second quarter 2023.

 Fiscal second quarter 2023 Adjusted EBITDA is expected to be in a range of $75 million to $80 million.